bellodox/kb/content/faq/Pool.md

 Sort: 2
 */

-Replace `WALLET_ADDRESS` with your wallet address.
+Replace `WALLET_ADDRESS` with your wallet address or visit link for information.

 | Name | Payout | Fee | Register | Notes |
 | --- | --- | --- | --- | --- |